 This makes getting dressed in the morning more or less automatic — just pick the next shirt in line.
 And that means one less decision during my day.
 Call the fashion police on me; I’m too busy making money.

-Upgrade #3: Automate your exercise
+Productivity Hack #3: Automate your exercise

 Until a few years ago, the longest I’d ever exercised consistently was 2-3 weeks.
 I’d read that working out can make you more productive at the office, but it’s hard to commit to it.